canelmas/data-producer/README.md

 - `events-json` topic in `json format` and
 - `events-avro` topic with subject name `events-avro-value` in `avro` format.

-If `avro` is used, make sure before to set `SCHEMA_REGISTRY` and to register the schema under the subject name `events-avro-value`.
+If `avro` is used, make sure to set `SCHEMA_REGISTRY` and to register the schema under the subject name `events-avro-value`.

 Default is __undefined__.